Grants and Funding Opportunities

 Click here to access website

-ReConnect Loan and Grant Program-Applications for Round 5 Open, Deadline is May 21, 2024
+ReConnect Loan and Grant Program-Applications for Round 5 Closed May 21, 2024, Will Reopen for FY 2025

 The IIJA/BIL also invested an additional $2 billion for the USDA’s ReConnect Grant and Loan Program.
 The ReConnect Program offers loans, grants, and loan-grant combinations to facilitate broadband deployment in areas of rural America that currently do not have sufficient access to broadband.
 Funds may be used for: